 A well-developed Luxembourg tax system comprises direct and indirect taxes, such as income tax, corporate tax, value-added tax (VAT), wealth tax, etc. The tax system is governed by various laws and regulations, including the Luxembourg Income Tax Law, the Luxembourg VAT Law, and the Luxembourg Tax Code of Procedure.

 An individual, being a Luxembourg tax resident, is subjected to Luxembourg's tax rules and regulations.
-Read more details about what taxes are paid in Luxembourg in the special article of our Guide.
+Read more details about what taxes are paid in Luxembourg in the special article.
 Here are some of the main tax rules that apply to residents.

 Since 2021 taxpayers in Luxembourg can use an online platform MyGuichet.lu in order to submit the declaration of the tax return.
 It is a form 100, as it is called.
 An electronic assistant can be helpful in such cases.
 To use the platform, one will need a Luxtrust certificate (in any form) or an eID (electronic identity card).